The Energy of Emergence

 and to give it just enough space to emerge in its own time.

-As you notice what is emerging in you, know that you are in the good company of the ancestors, of the greatest human stories of love, purpose, sacrifice, patience, despair, and then the transformation and the profound hope that fuels ingenuity, growth, and builds new ways of being that ultimately all open to our interconnectedness.
+As you notice what is emerging within you, know that you are in the good company of the ancestors—woven into the great human stories of love, purpose, sacrifice, despair, patience, perseverance, learning - then transformation.
+Across time, we see this pattern again and again: an old system is outgrown, it breaks down, something is lost, and something new begins to emerge.

 We are in the lesson of being human, as Ram Dass said, “take the curriculum.”
-In this season we have the plants of the Earth as our teachers showing us how to move from seed in the dark nourishing ground to pushing up and out into the light.
+In this season we have the plants of the Earth as our teachers, showing us how to move from seed in the dark nourishing ground to pushing up and out into the light.

 And we’re in this emergence together.